-- ENABLE\PIE: Boolean option to enable Position Independent Executable(PIE) support within generic code in TF-A. This option is currently only supported in BL2\AT\EL3, BL31, and BL32 (TSP) for AARCH64 binaries, and in BL32 (SP\min) for AARCH32.
-Default is 0. - ENABLE\PMF: Boolean option to enable support for optional Performance Measurement Framework(PMF).
-Default is 0. - ENABLE\PSCI\STAT: Boolean option to enable support for optional PSCI functions PSCI\STAT\RESIDENCY and PSCI\STAT\COUNT.
-Default is 0.
-In the absence of an alternate stat collection backend, ENABLE\PMF must be enabled.
-If ENABLE\PMF is set, the residency statistics are tracked in software. - ENABLE\RUNTIME\INSTRUMENTATION: Boolean option to enable runtime instrumentation which injects timestamp collection points into TF-A to allow runtime performance to be measured.
-Currently, only PSCI is instrumented.
-Enabling this option enables the ENABLE\PMF build option as well.
-Default is 0. - ENABLE\SPE\FOR\LOWER\ELS : Boolean option to enable Statistical Profiling extensions.
-This is an optional architectural feature for AArch64.
-The default is 1 but is automatically disabled when the target architecture is AArch32. - ENABLE\SVE\FOR\NS: Boolean option to enable Scalable Vector Extension (SVE) for the Non-secure world only.
+- ENABLE\SVE\FOR\NS: Boolean option to enable Scalable Vector Extension (SVE) for the Non-secure world only.
 SVE is an optional architectural feature for AArch64.
-Note that when SVE is enabled for the Non-secure world, access to SIMD and floating-point functionality from the Secure world is disabled.
+Note that when SVE is enabled for the Non-secure world, access to SIMD and floating-point functionality from the Secure world is disabled by default and controlled with ENABLE\SVE\FOR\SWD.
 This is to avoid corruption of the Non-secure world data in the Z-registers which are aliased by the SIMD and FP registers.
 The build option is not compatible with the CTX\INCLUDE\FPREGS build option, and will raise an assert on platforms where SVE is implemented and ENABLE\SVE\FOR\NS set to 1.
-The default is 1 but is automatically disabled when the target architecture is AArch32. - ENABLE\STACK\PROTECTOR: String option to enable the stack protection checks in GCC.
+The default is 1 but is automatically disabled when ENABLE\SME\FOR\NS=1 since SME encompasses SVE.
+At this time, this build option cannot be used on systems that have SPM\MM enabled. - ENABLE\SVE\FOR\SWD: Boolean option to enable SVE for the Secure world.
+SVE is an optional architectural feature for AArch64.
+Note that this option requires ENABLE\SVE\FOR\NS to be enabled.
+The default is 0 and it is automatically disabled when the target architecture is AArch32. - ENABLE\STACK\PROTECTOR: String option to enable the stack protection checks in GCC.
 Allowed values are "all", "strong", "default" and "none".
 The default value is set to "none". "strong" is the recommended stack protection level if this feature is desired. "none" disables the stack protection.
 For all values other than "none", the plat\get\stack\protector\canary() platform hook needs to be implemented.
-The value is passed as the last component of the option -fstack-protector\\$ENABLE\STACK\PROTECTOR. - ENCRYPT\BL31: Binary flag to enable encryption of BL31 firmware.
-This flag depends on DECRYPTION\SUPPORT build flag which is marked as experimental. - ENCRYPT\BL32: Binary flag to enable encryption of Secure BL32 payload.
-This flag depends on DECRYPTION\SUPPORT build flag which is marked as experimental. - ENC\KEY: A 32-byte (256-bit) symmetric key in hex string format.
+The value is passed as the last component of the option -fstack-protector-\$ENABLE\STACK\PROTECTOR. - ENCRYPT\BL31: Binary flag to enable encryption of BL31 firmware.
+This flag depends on DECRYPTION\SUPPORT build flag. - ENCRYPT\BL32: Binary flag to enable encryption of Secure BL32 payload.
+This flag depends on DECRYPTION\SUPPORT build flag. - ENC\KEY: A 32-byte (256-bit) symmetric key in hex string format.
 It could either be SSK or BSSK depending on FW\ENC\STATUS flag.
-This value depends on DECRYPTION\SUPPORT build flag which is marked as experimental. - ENC\NONCE: A 12-byte (96-bit) encryption nonce or Initialization Vector (IV) in hex string format.
-This value depends on DECRYPTION\SUPPORT build flag which is marked as experimental. - ERROR\DEPRECATED: This option decides whether to treat the usage of deprecated platform APIs, helper functions or drivers within Trusted Firmware as error.
+This value depends on DECRYPTION\SUPPORT build flag. - ENC\NONCE: A 12-byte (96-bit) encryption nonce or Initialization Vector (IV) in hex string format.
+This value depends on DECRYPTION\SUPPORT build flag. - ERROR\DEPRECATED: This option decides whether to treat the usage of deprecated platform APIs, helper functions or drivers within Trusted Firmware as error.
 It can take the value 1 (flag the use of deprecated APIs as error) or 0.
-The default is 0.

-- EL3\EXCEPTION\HANDLING: When set to 1, enable handling of exceptions targeted at EL3.
+The default is 0. - EL3\EXCEPTION\HANDLING: When set to 1, enable handling of exceptions targeted at EL3.
 When set 0 (default), no exceptions are expected or handled at EL3, and a panic will result.
 This is supported only for AArch64 builds. - EVENT\LOG\LEVEL: Chooses the log level to use for Measured Boot when MEASURED\BOOT is enabled.
 For a list of valid values, see LOG\LEVEL.
 Default value is 40 (LOG\LEVEL\INFO). - FAULT\INJECTION\SUPPORT: ARMv8.4 extensions introduced support for fault injection from lower ELs, and this build option enables lower ELs to use Error Records accessed via System Registers to inject faults.
 This is applicable only to AArch64 builds.